 Rwandan genocide suspect in detention in The Hague

-Kabuga, who was on the run for 22 years until his arrest in France in May, will soon be brought before a judge, the United Nations tribunal said in a statement.
+Kabuga, who was on the run for 22 years until his arrest in France in May, will soon be brought before a judge, the U.N. tribunal said in a statement.

-Last week a U.N. judge ordered his transfer to the Netherlands, rather than to a U.N. detention unit in Tanzania, out of health considerations amid the coronavirus pandemic.
+Last week a U.N. judge ordered the transfer to the Netherlands, rather than to a U.N. detention unit in Tanzania, out of health considerations amid the coronavirus pandemic.

 Kabuga, 84, is likely to spend at least several months in The Hague and could then still be tried in Tanzania.